ozone-his/ozone-docs/docs/index.md

+!!! info ""

+    This section of the Ozone Docs is designed for **digital health software implementers and integrators**, focusing on how to install, configure, and run Ozone HIS.

+# Quick Start

-??? question "Wait, did you check the online demo? :thinking:"
+??? question "Did you check the online demo? :thinking:"

     Before diving into the Quick Start or implementer guides, visit [our website]({{ homepage }}) and click **Try Demo** to explore the official Ozone Pro online demo.

-# Quick Start

 === ":fontawesome-solid-location-dot: Locally"